Illustration of a residential townhouse in central London

 A safe, supportive space for sharing experiences and emotions.
 Daily process groups facilitate exploration of feelings, practising vulnerability, and learning from others’ journeys toward healing.

-Teenager receiving one-to-one therapy session with a case manager
+Teenager in a one-to-one session with a case manager

 Goals Group